Sunday, December 17, 2023

 Photo credit Syed Muhammad

-The Area Study Centre for Africa, North and South America was established under the 1975 Area Study Centres Act of the Government of Pakistan.
-The centre is an autonomous body, funded by the Ministry of Education through the Higher Education Commission (HEC).
-It is academically part of Quaid-i-Azam University, affiliated with its Faculty of Social Sciences.
+Area Study Centre for Africa, North and South America was established in 1975, following the enactment of the Area Study Centres Act by the Government of Pakistan.
+This centre operates as an independent entity, receiving its funding from the Ministry of Education via the Higher Education Commission (HEC).
+It is academically connected to Quaid-i-Azam University, aligning with the Faculty of Social Sciences.

-ASC depicts a diverse aura of students – coming across Pakistan.
-Students keep busy with their cell phones and laptops, some are having chit chat at outside the building, studying in the silence of the library or having clicks between the flora and fauna of the Centre.
-It is a dreamland where hopes are born, dreams are nurtured, paths are woven and memories of a lifetime are knitted.
+ASC depicts a diverse aura of students coming across Pakistan.
+Here, we find some students are immersed in their cell phones and laptops, some are having animated discussions outside the building, while others focus on studying in the silence of the library or having clicks between the flora and fauna of the Centre.
+It is a dreamland where hopes are born, dreams are nurtured, paths are woven, and memories of a lifetime are knitted.

 Dr. Sadia Sulaiman: an inspiring educator, a role model